WWRZ

 WWRZ (98.3 MHz) is a commercial FM radio station in Fort Meade, Florida, broadcasting to the Lakeland-Winter Haven area of Central Florida.
-It broadcasts an adult hits radio format and is owned by Hall Communications.
+It broadcasts a Contemporary Christian radio format and is owned by Radio Training Network.

 Programming

+98.3 The Rose & MAX 98.3

 Prior to January 2, 2006, the station was dubbed "98.3 The Rose" and had an Adult Contemporary format.
-Currently, the station uses the slogan "Big Hits" with a playlist that includes new wave, pop, rock, and dance hits.
-Songs from the 1970s through the 2000s are included.
-Current on air personalities include co-sidekicks Eric Michaels and Mike Lee.
-The rest of the schedule is largely automated, as is typical of most adult hits stations.
+The station used the slogan "Playin' it All!" with a playlist that includes new wave, pop, rock, and dance hits from the 1970s through the 2010s.
+The station's schedule is automated, as is typical of most adult hits stations.

-HD subchannels and translators

-WWRZ simulcasts several stations on its HD subchannels.
-These subchannels are relayed by several translators.
+The station's longtime morning show, the "Big MAX Morning Show," was hosted by co-sidekicks Eric Michaels and Mike Lee.
+The show concluded on January 6, 2025.

+WWRZ rebranded to "MAX at 98.3" at 11:00 AM, January 28, 2025, keeping its former slogan "Playin' it All" and adopting an adult hits variety format.

+The JOY FM

+On July 9, 2025, Hall Communications announced that they would be selling WWRZ to Radio Training Network, ending its adult hits format as the latter company focuses on Christian broadcasting, operating the Christian adult contemporary network "The JOY FM" based in Bradenton.
+The sale of the station was closed on October 1, 2025, when programming from The JOY FM took over.
+The station's final songs as MAX were "Movin' Out (Anthony's Song)" by Billy Joel and "So Long, Farewell" from The Sound of Music.